Southampton-RSG/2015-09-17-southampton/novice/git/06-collab.md

 > *   Explain what happens when a remote repository is cloned.
 > *   Explain what happens when changes are pushed to or pulled from a remote repository.

-We've seen how Version control can help us track the changes we make to our files, and to revisit any point in their history.
+So far, we've seen how Version control can help us **track the changes** we make to our files, and to **revisit** any point in their history.

 **(SLIDE 20 - Git Workflow - Local Repo)**

 (there are a few extra commands we haven't covered today for you to look at).

-Version control really comes into its own when we begin to collaborate with other people.
+But, version control really comes into its own when we begin to **collaborate** with other people.